It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 Because if it does, then you're dangerously close to thinking you know everything.

-The MATOffer, the the Madoff scandal confirmed suspicions I've always had.
+The Madoff or the Madoff scandal confirmed suspicions I've always had.

-I didn't even understand the concept of a vacation where we lived, everybody lived there year-round.
+I didn't even understand the concept of a vacation where we lived.

 And you took your vacation in the summer.

-So you just uh y your eyes open throughout your walk, uh in my case it's a walk, not a jog, uh through life.
+In my case, it's a walk, not a jog, through life.

-I mean, the first thing that happens to you when you when you begin to earn large amounts of money, it's not happiness.
+One of the things I've always been suspicious of, and as I started earning money, some significant money, I mean, the first thing that happens to you when you begin to earn large amounts of money, it's not happiness.

-It's not well, well, well some people it is, if they're too young not understand it, that's why so many young athletes get in so much trouble, because they're just not old enough.
+That's why so many young athletes get in so much trouble because they're just not old enough.

-They haven't lived long enough to to learn that their primary responsibility is keeping it, particularly in their careers because they're generally very short uh as athletes.
+They haven't lived long enough to learn that their primary responsibility is keeping it, particularly in their careers because they're generally very short as athletes.

 Because I never had a whole lot of money growing up.

-Our family was middle class and comfortable, but we it paycheck to paycheck.
+Our family was middle class and comfortable, but we, it was paycheck to paycheck.

 And we never had a whole lot of money.